enochiankim/data-engineering-zoomcamp-2023_Final_Project/README.md

 5. Close: Closing price of stock of the day.
 6. Adj Close: Data is adjusted using appropriate split and dividend multipliers for the closing price for the day.
 7. Volume: Volume are the physical number of shares traded of that stock on a particular day.

+## Questions to be answered and Problems to be resolved.

+*What was the overall trend of FAANG stocks during this period?
+*What was the average daily trading volume of FAANG stocks during this period?
+*Which FAANG company had the highest percentage increase in stock price during this period?